yohangz/ornamentum/README.md

 ## Installation

-Install the Ornamentum package using the following command:
+Install the Ornamentum package and its [dependencies](#peer-dependencies) using the following command

 Via [Yarn](https://yarnpkg.com/lang/en/)